HenrikBengtsson/future/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘readr’
+    Namespaces in Imports field not imported from:
+      ‘pbapply’ ‘zip’
       All declared Imports should be used.
     ```